Flareonz44/Flareonz44.github.io/_posts/projects/2021-5-19-pypulse-heart-rate-monitor.md

 author: Flareonz44
 tags: [coding]
 type: project
-metadesc: A semi automatic heart rate monitor made with python and tkinter.
+metadesc: "A semi automatic heart rate monitor made with python and tkinter."
 ---

 ## About